jmusacchio/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-newsletter-subscription/README.md

 1. Install [minikube](https://minikube.sigs.k8s.io/docs/start/)
 2. Install Knative using the [quickstarts](https://knative.dev/docs/getting-started/) since a DNS will be configured for you.
 3. Run `eval $(minikube -p minikube docker-env --profile knative)` to build the images in your internal Minikube registry.
-4. Run `mvn clean install -Pknative`.
+4. Run `gradle clean build -Pknative`.
 All resources needed to run the example will be generated for you.

 Deploy the services with the following command: